 If you get services that are excluded (not covered), you must pay for them yourself except under the specific conditions listed below.
 Even if you receive the excluded services at an emergency facility, the excluded services are still not covered, and our plan will not pay for them.
-The only exception is if the service is appealed and decided: upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
-(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this document.)
+The only exception is if the service is appealed and decided upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
+(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this document).

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures • Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care.
-(Care that helps with activities of daily living that does not require professional skills or training e.g. bathing and dressing.)
 Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Not covered under any condition
-Experimental medical and surgical procedures, equipment and medications.
-Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
-(See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. ✓ Full-time nursing care in your home. ✓ Home-delivered meals √

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Naturopath services (uses natural or alternative treatments). √ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Experimental medical and surgical procedures, equipment, and medications.
+Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
+(See Chapter 3, Section 5 for more information on clinical research studies.) medical community.
+Fees charged for care by your immediate relatives or members of your household.
+Not covered under any condition Full-time nursing care in your home.
+Not covered under any condition Home-delivered meals Not covered under any condition Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+Not covered under any condition Naturopath services (uses natural or alternative treatments).
+Not covered under any condition Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
-Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures. ✓ Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
-Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Reversal of sterilization procedures and or non-prescription contraceptive supplies.
+Not covered under any condition Routine chiropractic care.
+Manual manipulation of the spine to correct a subluxation is covered.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine hearing exams, hearing aids, or exams to fit hearing aids. √ Services considered not reasonable and necessary, according to Original Medicare standards ✓
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition